realworldocaml/book/en/fcm.md

 <note><title> More on locally abstract types </title>

-One of the key properties of locally abstract types is that they are dealt with as abstract types within the function they're defined within, but are polymorphic from the outside.
+One of the key properties of locally abstract types is that they're dealt with as abstract types in the function they're defined within, but are polymorphic from the outside.
 Consider the following example.

 ```frag
 ((typ ocamltop)(name fcm/main.topscript)(part 19))